vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor-federationdomain-idps.md

 1. When there is no `spec.identityProviders` configured on a FederationDomain, then the FederationDomain will use the one and only identity provider that is configured in the same namespace.
-This provides backwards compatibility with older configurations of Supervisors from before the `spec.identityProviders` setting was added to the FederationDomain CRD.
+This provides backwards compatibility with older configurations of Supervisors from before the `spec.identityProviders` setting was added to the FederationDomain resource.
 There must be exactly one OIDCIdentityProvider, ActiveDirectoryIdentityProvider, or LDAPIdentityProvider resource in the same namespace as the Supervisor.
    If there are no identity provider resources, or if there are more than one, then the FederationDomain will not allow any users to authenticate, and a error message will be shown in its `status`.